alemorenop/qkdnetsim-testbed/README.md

 ### 3. Point-to-point QKD-backed VPN — ETSI 004 and ETSI 014 (`docker/docker-compose.vpn.yml`)

+This scenario applies the strongSwan integration pattern from the Czech QKD network paper to the containerized point-to-point topology from scenario 1.
-Replaces the synthetic ETSI 014 application nodes at H5/H6 with real strongSwan IPsec/IKEv2 VPN endpoints.
-Instead of an ns-3 process encrypting synthetic traffic by hand, the H5 and H6 endpoints are native Ubuntu containers that periodically fetch real key material from the H3 and H4 KMS nodes and hand it to strongSwan as the connection's pre-shared key — the QKD stack's only remaining job is producing the key that protects a real IPsec tunnel.
-The overall architecture (a client/server pair of strongSwan encryptors fed by a periodic key-fetch script) follows:
+It replaces the synthetic ETSI 014 application nodes at H5/H6 with real strongSwan IPsec/IKEv2 VPN endpoints.
+Instead of an ns-3 process encrypting synthetic traffic, the H5 and H6 native Ubuntu containers periodically obtain real key material from the H3 and H4 KMS nodes and hand it to strongSwan as the connection's pre-shared key.
+The reference architecture—a client/server pair of strongSwan encryptors fed by a periodic key-fetch script—is described
+in:

 > Mehic, M., Dervisevic, E., Fazio, P. and Voznak, M., 2025. *Virtual Quantum Key Distribution Network Ecosystem: The National Czech QKD Network*.
 IEEE Network. https://doi.org/10.1109/MNET.2025.3540705